bonkHzJin/springboot/GHS_Version_2/readme.txt

 NOTE:
-You DON'T have to add eureka client in your package, it works independently and it's not NECESSARY
+You DON'T have to add eureka client in your package, our functional area should works independently and it's not NECESSARY to have Eureka dependency

 HOWEVER
 If you installed the Eureka Client, then you must have Eureka Server up